Overview

 • Annualized position cost: $26,000.00

 The cost is not prorated because the summary is a point-in-time annualized run-rate view.
-To see how much cost belongs to a month, quarter, fiscal year, or other date range, run a planning report with the needed date range and cost allocation method.
+To see how much cost belongs to a month, quarter, fiscal year, or other date range, run a report with the needed date range and cost allocation method.

 Actual calendar days is the default.
 It uses each day's actual share of its calendar year.